Knuxfan24/KnuxLib/README.md

 This repository consists of three projects.
 The KnuxLib project is the main library, the KnuxTest project is an empty command line application I use to test things while reverse engineering and the KnuxTools project is the command line application intended for use by end users.

+This repository also uses various other libraries as part of it, included as either a Nuget Package or a Git Submodule.
+These projects are:

+- [Marathon](https://github.com/Big-Endian-32/Marathon) - Used for its BinaryReader and Writer.

+- [HedgeLib](https://github.com/Radfordhound/HedgeLib/tree/master) - Used for its BINAV2 Reader and Writer.

+- [prs.net](https://github.com/FraGag/prs.net) - Used for decompressing/recompressing data in Sonic Storybook Engine ONE Archives.

+- [PuyoTools](https://github.com/nickworonekin/puyotools) - Used for decompressing/recompressing Sonic World Adventure Wii Engine ONZ Archives.

 # Supported:

 ## Alchemy Engine